Thinking About Buying a Franchise?

 Inventory/Start-up Items (service-based)

 Inventory or start-up costs will be determined by the nature of the work to be performed.
-The amount to be invested in start-up inventory will vary from one franchise to the next and covers essential items such as:
+The amount to be invested in start-up inventory will vary from one franchise to the next and cover essential items such as:

 To truly appreciate the value of that investment is to look at the failure rate of independent start-up companies in their first three years, which is estimated at around 80%.